ai-nakamura/Scaleseq/README.md

 - A text box shows with the chosen frequency, scale type, and duration
 - A tone is generated where the backend is being served

-## To run dev
+## To run
-Dependencies: Python3, Flask, numpy, pyAudio
+Dependencies: Python3, Flask, numpy, pyAudio, C compiler

 #### Backend